Russian drone incursion in Poland prompts NATO leaders to take stock of bigger threats

 The Ukrainian air force said Thursday its forces intercepted 62 out of 66 Russian strike and decoy drones in the country’s airspace overnight.

-Illia Novikov in Kyiv, Ukraine, Ken Moritsugu in Beijing, Katie Marie Davies in Manchester, England and Edith Lederer at the United Nations contributed to this report.
+Associated Press writers Illia Novikov in Kyiv, Ukraine; Ken Moritsugu in Beijing; Katie Marie Davies in Manchester, England; and Edith M. Lederer at the United Nations contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine